PolvosMagicos/Neovim-config-lazy/README.md

 Maybe delete my last config was some sort of luck?
 Anyway it was fun take days copying and pasting configs from other aksjdkajsd

+## FUCK A LOT OF FUNCTIONS ON LUA FILES ARE OVERRIDEN BECAUSE I COPIED THEM FROM DIFFERENT NEOVIM CONFIGS XDDDDDDDDDD
+## I DON'T WAN'T TO DO THAT

 ## Some features

 1.- My neovim is on windows, using it on "terminal" with admin poweshell.